Prepared for Continuum Company

 How LLMs Build Knowledge

-LLMs form opinions about properties from three sources, in order of influence:
+LLMs form opinions about properties from four sources, in order of influence:

 What AI Agents See Today

 We audited Continuum 12000's digital presence from the perspective of an LLM agent.
-The results are stark: the official website is a black box, the developer narrative skews negative, pricing data doesn't exist in machine-readable form, and there are zero owned media channels.
+The results: the official website is a black box, the developer narrative skews negative, pricing data doesn't exist in machine-readable form, and there are zero owned media channels.

 Technical Web Audit